manikcloud/ai-learning-path/README.md

 **🎉 Ready to Transform Your Career with AI?
 Join the AI Learning Path Today!**

-*Empowering the next generation of AI professionals in India* 🇮🇳
+*Empowering the next generation of AI professionals worldwide* 🌍

 ---

-*This program is designed and delivered by experienced AI trainers based in Delhi, India, with a focus on practical, hands-on learning that prepares students for real-world AI challenges and opportunities.*
+*This program is designed and delivered by experienced AI trainers with a focus on practical, hands-on learning that prepares students for real-world AI challenges and opportunities.*

 ---

 **Created by Varun Kumar**

-*AI Learning Path - Complete Training Program for Indian Professionals*
+*AI Expert & AWS Ambassador - Complete AI Learning Path for Professionals*